 What are the most common machine-related injuries in retail?

 The majority involve fingers and hands—especially amputations and lacerations—caused by contact with moving parts on slicers, saws, conveyors, and lifts.
-The amputation rate in machine injuries is over 43% (Source: OSHA, 2025).
+Amputations are a serious and frequent outcome of severe machine-related incidents.

-How can retailers prevent injuries during machine cleaning and maintenance?
+How can retailers reduce the risk of injuries during machine cleaning and maintenance?

-Strictly enforcing lockout/tagout (LOTO) protocols, providing hands-on training, and using video analytics to monitor for off-hours machine access are all critical steps to prevent injuries when machines are being serviced (Source: OSHA, 2025).
+Ensuring consistent adherence to lockout/tagout (LOTO) protocols, providing hands-on training, and using video analytics to monitor for off-hours machine access are all critical steps to lower the risk of injuries when machines are being serviced.

 What’s the role of video analytics in retail safety?

-AI-driven video platforms automatically detect unsafe actions—like missing guards, PPE lapses, or running in restricted areas—and alert teams in real time.
-This ensures fast intervention and supports a culture of accountability.
+Video AI platforms automatically detect unsafe actions—like people in no-go zones, PPE lapses, or running in restricted areas—and alert teams in real time.
+This enables timely intervention and supports a forward-thinking safety culture.

 How does safety technology integrate with our existing camera system?

-Modern AI video systems are designed to work with your current POE or analog cameras.
+Video AI systems are designed to work with your current POE or analog cameras.
 You add a smart analysis layer—no need for a full hardware swap.
 Cloud-based dashboards make it easy to access footage, search incidents, and share insights across teams.

-What compliance requirements should we focus on for machine safety?
+What compliance requirements to focus on for machine safety?

 Automating hazard detection and incident review frees managers from manual checks, allowing them to focus on training, coaching, and strategic improvements—not just paperwork.